Deer Accidents and Their Effect on Car Insurance Claims

-The number of deer-related accidents spikes every fall.
-Deer-auto accident statistics are staggering.
+The number of deer-related accidents spikes every fall, to the point of being staggering.
 Deer have a mind of their own and react unexpectedly.
 The only thing you can control is your own reaction to seeing a deer in your path.
 Prepare yourself for a potential deer accident and learn the answers to common questions regarding your car insurance.

-Never swerve to miss hitting a deer.
-A lot more damage and injury is at stake if you swerve to attempt avoiding impact with a deer.
+Never swerve to try and avoid a collision.
 Once you swerve, you are at a much greater risk of hitting oncoming traffic, a tree, light post, mailbox, or ditch.
 The damage from hitting a deer is often minimal in comparison to hitting one of these other objects.
-An injury is also a lot more probable when you swerve to miss a deer.

 Deer accidents are covered under the comprehensive coverage of your insurance policy.
 If you are unsure of your coverage, locate your declarations page to verify.
 A quick phone call to your agent or customer service representative can also clarify what coverage you have listed on your vehicle.

 Sometimes after a deer accident, a tow may be required.
 If you have comprehensive coverage, the tow will automatically be covered as part of the claim.
 If you do not have comprehensive coverage but have roadside assistance, your tow will be covered.
 No comprehensive coverage plus no roadside assistance means you will be on your own for both the damage to your vehicle and the tow.

 Comprehensive coverage is often purchased with a deductible.
 Some companies do offer a zero deductible, so it depends on how you set your policy up.
 Comprehensive is less expensive than collision and is often sold with a lower deductible.
 If you have a deductible listed on comprehensive, it should apply to a deer-auto accident.
 Check your declarations page or call your agent to verify what your deductible is listed at.